 Capitalize on Social Trends

-Social trends are a powerful tool for emerging artists to increase their reach and gain more listeners.
-Social media challenges and trends like duet chains, sea shanties like The Kellerman, and covers of popular songs can do wonders for a growing artist.
+Social trends are one of the fastest ways for emerging artists to reach new fans and build momentum.
+Social media trends like viral challenges, duet chains, and covers of popular songs can do wonders for a growing artist.

 Take a look at the top social media platforms for short-form content: